ROCm/HIP/docs/how-to/hip_porting_guide.rst

 code objects to be loaded from files or memory pointers.
 Symbols for kernels or global data are extracted from the loaded code objects.
 In contrast, the runtime API loads automatically and, if necessary, compiles all the kernels from an executable binary when it runs.
-In this mode, kernel code must be compiled using NVCC so that automatic loading can function correctly.

 The Module features are useful in an environment that generates the code objects directly, such as a new accelerator language front end.
-NVCC is not used here.
-Instead, the environment might have a different kernel language or compilation flow.
 Other environments have many kernels and don't want all of them to be loaded automatically.
 The Module functions load the generated code objects and launch kernels.

 Like the ``cuModule`` API, the ``hipModule`` API provides additional control over code object management, including options to load code from files or from in-memory pointers.

-NVCC and HIP-Clang target different architectures and use different code object formats.
-NVCC supports ``cubin`` or ``ptx`` files, while the HIP-Clang path uses the ``hsaco`` format.
-The external compilers that generate these code objects are responsible for generating and loading the correct code object for each platform.
-Notably, there is no fat binary format that can contain code for both NVCC and HIP-Clang platforms.
-The following table summarizes the formats used on each
+HIP-Clang uses the ``hsaco`` format for code objects.
+The following table summarizes the formats used:
-platform:

 .. list-table:: Module formats
    :header-rows: 1

    * - Format
      - APIs
-     - NVCC
      - HIP-CLANG
    * - Code object
      - ``hipModuleLoad``, ``hipModuleLoadData``
-     - ``.cubin`` or PTX text
      - ``.hsaco``
    * - Fat binary
      - ``hipModuleLoadFatBin``
-     - ``.fatbin``
      - ``.hip_fatbin``

-``hipcc`` uses HIP-Clang or NVCC to compile host code.
-Both of these compilers can embed code objects into the final executable.
+``hipcc`` uses HIP-Clang to compile host code.
+The compiler can embed code objects into the final executable.
 These code objects are automatically loaded when the application starts.
 The ``hipModule`` API can be used to load additional code objects.
 When used this way, it extends the capability of the